Paymentshield/api-docs/source/includes/_document.md

-Multiquote | One entry, aggregating all the qualifying quotes        | None QAS        | One, for the applied-for quote                          | One, for the applied-for quote SDN        | One, after applying for a quote                         | One, after applying for a quote
+Multiquote | One entry, aggregating all the qualifying quotes        | None QAS        | One, for the applied-for quote                          | One, for the applied-for quote SDN        | One, after applying for a quote                         | One, after applying for a quote COfC       | One, after applying for a quote                         | One, after applying for a quote

 ## Get Document